-- 1. Go to Call Feature > Fax > Sending Rule. - 2.
-Click New.
+- 1. Go to Call Feature > Fax > Sending Rule.

+- 2. Click New.

+- 3. Configure the following:

-GUI field Description Enabled Select to activate this dial plan.
-Name Enter a name for this plan.
+GUI field Description Name Enter a name for this plan.
+Enable Select to activate this dial plan.
 Dialed Number Match With dialed number pattern matching, you can create one phone number pattern in your dial plan that matches many different numbers.
 The dialed numbers matching this pattern will follow this dial plan rule.
-For information on adding a dialed number match, see Creating dialed number match on page 304.
+For information on adding a dialed number match, see Creating dialed number match on page 283.
 Call Handling Click New to configure the call handling action for the numbers matching the configured number pattern.
-For details, see Configuring call handling actions on page 305.
+For details, see Configuring call handling actions on page 285.